quantum-um/quantum-um.github.io/seminars.md

 developed by Brookes [4].
 In fact, our concurrent quantum language is an extension of said language, by adding basic quantum features to it.

 In this talk, we focus on the language developed by Brookes.
-We present its syntax, operational and denotational semantics.
+We present its syntax and operational semantics.
 Additionally, we discuss the use of Parsec [5], a package of Haskell, in order to build a parser for this language, and also the implementation of its operational semantics in Haskell.
 Furthermore, we briefly discuss the syntax and the operational semantics of the quantum concurrent language.